 But the only permanent thing in this damn world is that everything is not hella permanent.
-Haha again whut?
+Haha, again what?
 And here’s something about the legit sadness of finding out that we are going to be transferred to the other store.
 Like freakin’ ouch huh?

-And “yeah okay 😊” you tell your store manager from one of those seriously terrifying ‘sit downs’ couple of days before your transfer.
-But deep down inside it’s drowning (although it’s alright when I found out I am transferring) because, it’s time to adjust again.
-New coworkers, new manager and new store.
+And “yeah okay 😊” you tell your store manager from one of those seriously terrifying ‘sit-downs’ couple of days before your transfer.
+But deep down inside it’s drowning (although it’s alright when I found out I am transferring) because it’s time to adjust again.
+New coworkers, new manager, and a new store.

 Transferring to St. Charbel would be my 6th store to date.
 And since I made myself ready for Bali many months ago, leaving the Reserve store is not as painful as it is right now because I will spend 1 full cut-off before I start to make myself comfortable with my new store.
 I needed some time, and I am dead serious when I say I needed to take care of my soul.